dananggadii/GCP_Project/Foundation/Cloud Run/cloud_run.md

 # RUN npm ci --only=production
 RUN npm install --only=production

-# Copy local code to the container image.
+# Copy local code to the container image/image.
 COPY . ./

 # Run the web service on container startup.